nickserv/danamccurdy.com/drum_circles.md

 published: true
 ---

-Rhythm has always been the most compelling and visceral aspect of music for me, and my love for the sheer variety of sounds and rhythms that man-made or found objects can produce has led me, over the years, to collect a wide range of hand drums, percussion instruments, and various other noise makers.
+Rhythm has always been the most compelling and visceral aspect of music for me, and my love for the sheer variety and power of rhythmic sound has led me, over the years, to collect a wide range of hand drums, percussion instruments, and various other noise makers, and to explore, on my own and with others, their infinite potential for weaving beautiful patterns that can satisfy and soothe the body, heart, and soul.

 In 2001, I was moved to begin a regular drumming practice as a response to my own emotional stress from the World Trade Center attack, and I've been drumming with others in various community settings ever since, as a therapeutic, meditative, and recreational practice for my own wellbeing and for the wellbeing of others.